 Specify the list of all SystemVerilog filename suffixes.
 Files with names that end with specified suffixes (or extensions) will be compiled as SystemVerilog.

-field is not specified, files with .sv
+If the systemverilogSuffix field is not specified, files with .sv extension will be compiled as SystemVerilog.

 vhdlVersion

 Specify what VHDL version should be used to compile VHDL sources.
-Supported versions: vhdl-1993
+Supported versions: vhdl-1993, vhdl-2002, vhdl-2008, and vhdl-2019.

-field is not specified, the default (vhdl-2019
+If the vhdlVersion field is not specified, the default (vhdl-2019) version is used.

 verilogVersion

 Specify what Verilog or SystemVerilog version should be used to compile Verilog sources.
-Supported versions: verilog-2005
+Supported versions: verilog-2005 and systemverilog-2012.

-field is not specified, the default (verilog-2005
+If the verilogVersion field is not specified, the default (verilog-2005) version is used.

 systemverilogVersion

 Specify what SystemVerilog version should be used to compile SystemVerilog sources.
-Currently, only one version is supported: systemverilog-2012
+Currently, only one version is supported: systemverilog-2012.

 override

-If some files should be compiled with a different VHDL or Verilog version, you can specify this in the override
+If some files should be compiled with a different VHDL or Verilog version, you can specify this in the override section.

 Each key is a path inside the target sources directory.